How to Outsource Web Development Without <span>Losing Quality Control</span>

 Functionality specification (be exhaustive)

-• Contact forms — fields, where submissions go, CRM integrations
+• • Contact forms — fields, routing, CRM integrations

-• E-commerce — products, variants, payment gateways, shipping rules
+• • E-commerce — products, variants, gateways, shipping

 Design files

-Figma with all pages, all breakpoints (desktop, tablet, mobile), all interactive states (hover, active, focus, disabled, error).
+Figma with all pages, breakpoints (desktop, tablet, mobile), and interactive states (hover, active, focus, disabled, error).

-Your internal deadline — always 2–3 business days earlier than your client-facing deadline.
+Hosting, CMS preference, browser support.
+Your internal deadline — always 2–3 business days earlier than your client deadline.

 Step 2: Define Your Quality Standards Explicitly